ascension-paris/ascension-discord-bot/README.md

 ## First usage
 After the cloning the repo

-1. Create a virtual enveronment
+1. Create a virtual environment
 2. Install the dependencies with `pip3 install -r requirements.txt`
 3. Create a .env file at the root of the project and add a variable named TOKEN={your-bot-token}